 Key Market Stats:

-- Months of inventory in the Austin real estate market is just 0.9 months, which means there is less than a 30-day supply of homes for sale in the Austin metropolitan area.
+- Months of inventory in the Austin real estate market is just 0.5 months, which means there is around a 15-day supply of homes for sale in the Austin metropolitan area.

 - Of the 75 neighborhoods in Austin, Realtor.com reports that Tarrytown is the most expensive with a median listing prices of $1.5 million.